 Technology

-engineers working on software systems for reliable AI automation
+software engineers building production systems for controlled AI automation

-Table 1: Comparison of common 2026 agent approaches (what they optimize for, and where they break)
+Table 1: Common agent implementation styles (what they optimize for, and how they fail)

 ApproachTypical p95 latencyCost per completed taskBest fitPrimary risk